 “A van is restricted to time windows when entering the city.
 With a cargo bike, you can enter the smallest streets of the city at all times.”

 In total, there are about 30 organizations that entered this project.

 “The universities work together with public and private partners to develop knowledge on LEFV and disseminate this knowledge.”

 “Every open region across the world faces the same challenges, and if we as a city can play an exemplary role, then this offers an economic advantage for Amsterdam: we can export the generated knowledge.
 It comes down to a joint effort to develop the most optimal electric freight vehicle.”

 “What we want to create is a hub function where we collect goods for different parties which we then deliver in the city with electric vehicles.”

-“The goal is to develop more knowledge on how light electric vehicles can be used for city distribution, so that in 2025 we have more of these vehicles in the city.
+“The goal is to develop more knowledge on how the light electric vehicles can be used for city distribution so that in 2025 we have more of these vehicles in the city.